ethereum/remix-vscode/README.md

 ## The plugins

 The extension loads with a default set of plugins.
-As time goes on we will add more plugins.
-The plugin system allows developers to access and interact with the file system and other components, plugins and extensions.

-You can also suggest and create plugins using our plugin system and API.
+As time goes on we will add more plugins.<br>You can also suggest and create plugins using our plugin system and API.
 Feel free to contact us on our gitter channels.
 [Remix](https://gitter.im/ethereum/remix) & [Remix Dev](https://gitter.im/ethereum/remix-dev) and read up on the basics on [Read the docs](https://remix-plugins-directory.readthedocs.io/en/latest/)
 ## Select, activate, deactivate a plugin